 MUA is accredited by the St. Kitts and Nevis Accreditation Board and graduates are eligible for licensure within the federation.
-MUA is also accredited by the Accreditation Commission on Colleges of Medicine (ACCM), which undertook its accreditation process for MUA in 2009.
+MUA is also accredited by the Accreditation Commission on Colleges of Medicine (ACCM).
+The ACCM, Nevis' accrediting body, undertook its accreditation process for MUA in 2009.
 The ACCM initially granted MUA accreditation on June 30, 2010 for a period of six years (the longest period available under the ACCM protocols).
-Contact details for the ACCM are:

-ACCM Secretariat 131 Belmont, Southern Cross Road Bray, Co Wicklow Ireland → +353 872.388.502, accredmed.org.
+Contact details for the ACCM are: ACCM Secretariat 131 Belmont, Southern Cross Road, Bray, Co Wicklow Ireland, Phone: +353 872388502, www.accredmed.org.